Coliform Bacteria in Water: What It Is and Why You Should Mind

 Little do we know, the public is still skeptical about the safety of their drinking water.
 Who can blame them?
 Society has been terrifying enough to trust that even water, nowadays, can be dangerous.
 Only to consider that water is one of the most important necessities of people.

 Questions on the safety and portability of drinking water have been a part of human curiosity.
 Moreover, it has been bugging people ever since.
-The truth is, we still do not trust if we are taking in water that is safe for consumption or luring ourselves to what should not be.
+We still do not trust if we are taking in water that is safe for consumption or luring ourselves to what should not be.

 In all fairness, there is no harm in doubting the safety of drinking water nowadays.
-Various harmful components like fluoride have been tested and found to be present in drinking water.
-Also, many attempts have been made to keep water safe.
+Various harmful components, like fluoride, have been tested and found to be present in drinking water, and many attempts have been made to keep it safe.

-One of the most common particles that are no surprise to everyone is coliform bacteria in drinking water.
-What is coliform, and why should you mind them being in the water that you drink?
+One of the most common particles that is no surprise to everyone is coliform bacteria in drinking water.
+What is coliform, and why should you mind them being in your water?

 Coliform Bacteria – A Natural Flora of the Body

-There is no need to feel alarmed because coliform is a microorganism that is naturally present anywhere from the earth’s soil and vegetation to the normal flora of the gastrointestinal system of warm-blooded animals.
-These include humans; this type of bacteria is present anywhere.
+There is no need to feel alarmed.
+Coliform is a microorganism naturally present anywhere, from the earth's soil and vegetation to the normal flora of the gastrointestinal system of warm-blooded animals, including humans.

 Scientifically, it is defined as rod-shaped Gram-negative bacteria that are non-spore-forming and non-motile.
 It can ferment the lactose at a temperature between 35-37 degrees.
-Being a part of the intestinal tract, the bacteria are also found in human feces once it is excreted out of the body.
+As part of the intestinal tract, the bacteria are also found in human feces once excreted out of the body.

 Coliform Bacteria in Water: What It Is and Why You Should Mind

-There are different types of bacteria (coliform is basically a family of different strains).
-The most common among them includes the total coliform.
+There are different types of bacteria (coliform is a family of different strains).
+The most common among them is the total coliform.
 The most common strain is the fecal coliform and Escherichia coli.
-These are the strain found in the intestinal tract of humans and animals and is a sub-type of the fecal coliform.
+These strains are found in the intestinal tract of humans and animals and are a sub-type of fecal coliform.

 These are the three most identified in the species because they indicate the quality of your drinking water.